obfuscatedgenerated/adventofcode2022/README.md

 1. Clone the repository: `git clone https://github.com/obfuscatedgenerated/adventofcode2022.git`
 2. Create a build directory: `mkdir build`
 3. Change into the build directory: `cd build`
 4. Run CMake configuration step: `cmake ..` (you can choose a generator with the -G option.
-I recommend Unix Makefiles on Unix and MinGW Makefiles on Windows)
+I recommend Unix Makefiles on Unix and MinGW Makefiles or Ninja on Windows)
 5. Run the build step: `cmake --build .` (you can specify a target with the --target option, e.g. `cmake --build . --target 01-part1`)
 6. Execute the program!
 You'll want to keep the copied input file(s) in the same directory as the executable.